TritonDataCenter/triton-dehydrated/README.md

 [dehydrated](https://github.com/lukas2511/dehydrated) hook script to set up certificates automatically for Triton, using DNS challenges.
 Requires CNS.

+## Before You Begin

+Due to recent changes with dehydrated upstream, you will either need to run this on platform `20200423` or later, *or* have `grep` (i.e., gnu-grep) installed from pkgsrc or pkgsrc-tools.

 ## How to use: headnode services (CloudAPI etc)

  1. Set up CNS in your Triton deployment (see